This is the first part of a two part series on whether to keep or replace your vehicle. The second part can be seen here.

 - Should you get a brand new car, with everything “state of the art” and a lovely long new-car warranty on it, too?

-- Should you get a slightly used car, after the initial depreciation hit of 20% – 30% in the first year has happened, but still nearly new, and with lots of factory warranty?
+- Should you get a slightly used car, priced way below new, after the initial depreciation hit of 20% – 30% in the first year has already happened, but still nearly new, and with lots of factory warranty?

 As part of working out what to do, there’s another thing to keep in mind.
 We’ve been assuming that the “worst case” scenario is your present car is essentially worthless.
 But there is an even worse case scenario you need to be aware of, too.
-It is unlikely, because we’re assuming your car is not near-new, but let’s check, just to be sure.
+It is unlikely, because we’re assuming you’ve owned the vehicle for some time, but let’s check, just to be sure.

 The Biggest Difficulty – Guessing the Future